 An Italian classic, veganized!
 This Tempeh Mushroom Bolognese is rich, bold and comforting.
-A combination of meaty mushrooms and tempeh give this bolognese the texture it needs while not skimping on the protein.
+A combination of meaty mushrooms and protein-packed tempeh give this bolognese the texture it needs while not skimping on the protein.
+Complete with a rich tomato sauce of San Marzano tomatoes, red wine, soffritto, and Italian seasonings.

 Hearty and satisfying, this Tempeh Mushroom Bolognese is a big bowl of comfort.
 Some of our favourite recipes to veganize are the classics.
 Those recipes that you grew up eating and not only taste delicious, but make anywhere feel like home.
 Being able to bring childhood favourites to our community is one of the best feelings.